hmaeyama/dotfiles/README.md

 ## Warning

-This dotfiles support gnu commands only.
+This dotfiles support Gnu Command only.
 If you want to use bsd environment(for example macos),
-please install gnu commands.
+please install Gnu Command.